CorbicBojana/JS13/README.md

 ## The challenge

-Your challenge is to build out this Rock, Paper, Scissors game and get it looking as close to the design as possible.
+Your challenge is to build out this coming soon page and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

-- View the optimal layout for the game depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- Play Rock, Paper, Scissors against the computer
-- Maintain the state of the score after refreshing the browser _(optional)_
-- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_

-### Rules

-If the player wins, they gain 1 point.
-If the computer wins, the player loses one point.

-#### Original

-- Paper beats Rock
-- Rock beats Scissors
-- Scissors beats Paper

-#### Bonus

-- Scissors beats Paper
-- Paper beats Rock
-- Rock beats Lizard
-- Lizard beats Spock
-- Spock beats Scissors
-- Scissors beats Lizard
-- Paper beats Spock
-- Rock beats Scissors
-- Lizard beats Paper
-- Spock beats Rock

-Not sure what Rock, Paper, Scissors, Lizard, Spock is?
-[Check out this clip from The Big Bang Theory](https://www.youtube.com/watch?v=iSHPVCBsnLw).
+- See hover states for all interactive elements on the page
+- Receive an error message when the `form` is submitted if:
+  - The `input` field is empty
+  - The email address is not formatted correctly

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
-You can either choose the `original` designs for the simpler version or the `bonus` designs for the harder version.
-You will find both mobile and desktop versions of the design to work to.
-Each file is also named depending on which step in the game the design is for.
+You will find both a mobile and a desktop version of the design to work to.

 The designs are in JPG static format.
 This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
 This should help train your eye to perceive differences in spacings and sizes.

-If you would like the Sketch file in order to inspect the design in more detail it is available to [purchase here](https://bmc.xyz/l/CYkacn7bV).
+If you would like the Sketch file in order to inspect the design in more detail it is available to [purchase here](https://bmc.xyz/l/Pn38ZJp61).

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.